IngerMathilde/legalPsych/README.md

 ### Dataset prerequisites

-For the legalPsych functions to work, your dataset needs to adhere to the following prerequisites.
+To use legalPsych functions, your dataset needs to adhere to the following prerequisites.

--   Your dataset needs to include at least one variable indicating identification confidence.
+-   Your data has to include at least one variable indicating identification confidence.
+Accurcay can be declared on any given scale (e.g., 0-100%, 1-5)
--   Your dataset needs to include one variable indicating identification accuracy.
-Identification accuracy needs to be a binary variable where 0 indicates an incorrect and 1 indicates a correct identification.
+-   Your dataset needs to include one variable indicating identification decision accuracy.
+Identification accuracy needs to be a binary variable where 0 indicates an incorrect decision and 1 indicates a correct decision.
--   In case of multiple identifications per person, you need to transfer your dataset to a long format.
+-   In case of multiple identifications per person, you need to modify your dataset to a long format (see example below).

-You can check the `metamemoryCA` dataset for an example of a correct dataset.
+You can check the `metamemoryCA` dataset for an example of a dataset that meets those requirements.

 ``` r
 data(metamemoryCA)